Rahmatullah-layeq/Learning-Python/README.md

 # Learning-Python
-Exploring Python from the basics to advanced concepts!
-This repository contains hands-on exercises, projects, and notes to enhance my Python programming skills.
+Learning Python from basics to advanced!
+This repo, by **Engineer Rahmatullah Layeq**, includes exercises, projects, and notes to improve my skills.